Johan Gabriel Ståhlberg: Biography

 During the great years of famine, more than three times the number of parishioners had died compared to normal years.
 Marriages were abundant after years of famine, when widows also remarried.
 While in 1866 4,7 marriages were contracted per thousand inhabitants, in 1870 17,9 marriages were contracted per thousand inhabitants.
 When Pastor Holmström was ill, the vicar Ståhlberg had to take care of the great congregation almost alone, he was completely alone after Pastor Holmström died on 8 August 1871.
 According to the gracious decision of His Imperial Majesty on 11 May 1868, the chapels of Pidisjärvi and Reisjärvi became independent parishes.
 At a meeting held in Pappila's yard on 30 August 1871, the parish of 3,400 residents decided to apply for the abolition of the second priesthood and the sale of the pastor's rectory, of which the parishes of Pidisjärvi and Reisjärvi would also participate.
 The petition was not accepted, so on 21 May 1872 it was decided on the election arrangements for the pastor and the authors of the electoral list.

 Deputy vicar Ståhlberg contracted diabetes and died of an outbreak on 8 September 1873.
 Johan Gabriel Ståhlberg was buried in Haapajärvi.
 The family received extra years of grace, and widow Amanda paid all the family's debts before the family moved to Oulu in 1879, where the two oldest children had attended school for two years.
 Widow Amanda got the job of a girls' school janitor and a one-room apartment that not everyone could sleep in, but Carl slept as the eldest son for more than two years in the school hallway.
 In 1882, the widow got a job from the county lasaret, which eased housing conditions.
 The children of Pastor Ståhlberg did well in their lives.
-The eldest son, Carl Johan "Kaarlo Juho" Ståhlberg, became Professor of Law, Speaker of Parliament, President of the Supreme Administrative Court and President of the Republic of Finland.
+The eldest son, Carl Johan "Kaarlo Juho" Ståhlberg, became Professor of Law, Speaker of Parliament, President of the Supreme Administrative Court and the first President of the Republic of Finland.